Register to vote

 You must be included on the Electoral Register by law.
 If you are not on the register, you cannot vote.
 Being registered for Council Tax and/or benefits does not mean that you will automatically appear on the Register of Electors.

-The deadline to register to vote for the UK Parliamentary General Election is Monday 22 May 2017.
+The deadline to register to vote for the UK Parliamentary General Election has now closed as it was Monday 22 May 2017.

 If you are not on the Electoral register you can now register to vote online:

 - over 16 ( but you cannot vote in an election until you are 18)